 Sitting and waiting on social media isn’t easy.
 Plus there is so much on social media that it is easy to miss a post.
 Go ahead and email the PR/ media contact for your favorite brands (a quick Google search of “favorite company PR contact” will get you this info).
 When I’ve done this in the past they almost always get back to me with steps to test their products.

 Be active on social media

 Lots of companies will work with anybody regardless of their social media impact.
 However, a large social media presence can’t hurt!
 It makes you more valuable.
 Read this post to learn how to become a social media influencer.

 You don’t have to be a blogger to review items, but it certainly helps if you can post about your experience.
 Not a blogger?
 Check out my tips for starting a blog on a budget.

 A lot of the toy companies keep a list of potential tester emails on hand.
 Fill out as many forms for testing opportunities as possible.
 Search on social media or Google to find some.
 Here are a couple that I’ve used this year:

 B2k Media Marketing sign up form (they work with Munchin and other big brands)

 MomSelect registration form (they gave me the Bright Start toys last year)

 What are you waiting for?
-Sign up to test toys today!
+Sign up to be a toy tester today!